SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 1. Any page in SQLite can be of any type, except for the Page 1

+   > It will always be a root table node (`sqlite_master`/`sqlite_schema`).

    Page 1 will always contain the following stuff:

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-18%2011-09-36.png)

    1. A 100 bytes **file** header

-   2. A B+Tree internal page storing the page number of the root pages of `sqlite_master` and `sqlite_temp_master`
+   2. Root page of the `sqlite_master/sqlite_schema` table

-      > I think the note here is wrong, the page 1 will be the root page of
-      > `sqlite_master`, it can be a internal table page or leaf table page
-      > depending on the number of entries stored in it.
+      it can be an internal table page or leaf table page depending on the number of entries stored in it.

    3. Reserved space

       The size of the reserved region is determined by the one-byte unsigned integer found at an offset of 20 into the database file header.
 The size of the reserved region is usually zero.

+      > It seems that the main usage of this reserved space is for extensions,
+      > for example, you may find that these is not per-page checksum in SQLite,
+      > which needs an [extension](https://www.sqlite.org/cksumvfs.html) to work.

 2. The first page, and tables `sqlite_master` and `sqlite_temp_master` are the metadata that SQLite uses.